mongodb/specifications/source/ocsp-support/ocsp-support.rst

 existing tests should provide sufficient coverage (provided that one of the non-free tier clusters is upgraded ≥ 3.6).

+.. _Design Rationale for Suggested OCSP Behavior:

 Suggested OCSP Behavior
 -----------------------

 For drivers with finer-grain control over their OCSP behavior, the suggested OCSP behavior was chosen as a balance between security and availability, erring on availability while minimizing network round trips.
-Therefore, in the `Suggested Stapled OCSP Behavior <#suggested-ocsp-behavior>`__ and `Suggested Non-Stapled OCSP Behavior <#_win0ckq3thfv>`__ sections, drivers are advised not to reach out to OCSP endpoints and CRL distribution points to minimize network round trips.
+Therefore, in the :ref:`Suggested OCSP Behavior` section, in order to minimize network round trips, drivers are advised not to reach out to OCSP endpoints and CRL distribution points in order to verify the revocation status of intermediate certificates.

 Backwards Compatibility
 ========================